Pruning Trees Right: What Not To Do

 What is the best frequency to trim my trees?

-Do I need to prune my trees on my own or do I require the help of a professional?
+Do I have the ability to trim my trees by myself or do I need the help of a professional?

 Can pruning damage my trees?